Job Outlook in the Ft. Lauderdale Area

 M – Th 6:15 p.m. – 10:00 p.m.

 Instruction includes classroom and lab experiences that enable the student to be job ready and become proficient in the installation, repair, and maintenance of domestic and commercial air conditioning, refrigeration, and heating systems.
 Heavy emphasis is placed on electrical systems.
-The Air Conditioning/Refrigeration/Heating Installation and Repair students receive instruction in layout and design of electrical system schematics.
+The Air Conditioning, Refrigeration & Heating Technology students receive instruction in layout and design of electrical system schematics.

 Additional Skills Covered: